Optimal trace norms for Helmholtz problems: Abstract

 \section{Abstract}

-The natural $H^1(\Omega)$ energy norm for Helmholtz problems is weighted with the wavenumber modulus $\wn$ and induces natural weighted norms on the trace spaces $H^{\pm1/2}(\Gamma)$ by minimial extension to $\Omega\subset\R^n$.
-This paper presents a rigorous analysis for these trace norms with an explicit characterisation by weighted Sobolev-Slobodeckij norms and scaling estimates, highlighting their dependence on the geometry of the extension set $\Omega\subset\R^n$ and the weight $\wn$.
-The analysis identifies conditions under which these trace norms are intrinsic to the isolated boundary component $\Gamma\subset\partial\Omega$ and provides $\wn$-explicit estimates for trace inequalities in weighted spaces.
-In these natural wavenumber-weighted norms, the boundary integral operators allow improved continuity estimates that do \emph{not} deterioriate as $\wn\to 0$.
+The natural $H^1(\Omega)$ energy norm for Helmholtz problems is weighted with the wavenumber modulus $\wn$ and induces \W{weighted norms} on the trace spaces $H^{\pm1/2}(\Gamma)$ by minimal extension to $\Omega\subset\R^n$.
+This paper \W{provides} an explicit characterisation \W{through} weighted Sobolev-Slobodeckij norms and scaling estimates, highlighting \W{the} dependence on the geometry of the extension set $\Omega\subset\R^n$ and the weight $\wn$.
+The analysis identifies conditions under which these trace norms are intrinsic to the isolated boundary component $\Gamma\subset\partial\Omega$ and \W{establishes $\wn$-explicit trace estimates} in weighted spaces. \W{In these norms, the Helmholtz potential and boundary integral operators satisfy improved coercivity and continuity estimates without additional low-frequency factors that deteriorate as $\wn\to 0$; for $n\geq 3$, the same analysis also improves the corresponding bounds in the classical unweighted trace norms. }

 {\bf Keywords:} Helmholtz equation, minimal extension, trace theorem, Sobolev spaces, wavenumber-explicit

 {\bf AMS Classification:} 46E35, 35J05, 42B37